davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 npm install wintersmith -g
 ```

+If this command fails, you may need to add `sudo` before this command on the same line.
+This is dictated by how npm was installed on your machine initially.

+This command will install Wintersmith globally on your machine.
+You can now utilize the command line utility to create a new Wintersmith site, build a site that has been created, or preview the site using the included preview server.

-Yes, Wintersmith does install globally.
+> Yes, <b>Wintersmith does install globally</b>.
 In addition, it doesn't have the separation between the cli module and the actual core module (as you might have noticed in projects like <a href="https://github.com/gruntjs/grunt" target="_blank">grunt</a>).
 This means that you will need to use the same version of Wintersmith for all of the projects on your machine (or switch versions manually).
 While this is a bit of a limitation, I do think it is a small one that I can live with.

 ### Preview Server